RedOrbweaver/SimpleSync/README.md

 # SimpleSync

-A simple folder synchronization program.
+A simple folder synchronization utility.

 Usage: SimpleSync \<source\> \<destination\> \<check interval in seconds\> \<(optional)path to a log file\>